luyangliuable/coding-notes/mlops/systematic-mapping-study/notes/reading/Bridging the Gap Between Java and Python in Mobile Software Development to Enable MLOps.md

-# Summary Template for Systematic Mapping Study on MLOps
+# Paper 7: Summary Template for Systematic Mapping Study on MLOps

 ## Paper Title: Bridging the Gap Between Java and Python in Mobile Software Development to Enable MLOps